jats-ug/ATS_Foundations/source/install_ats.rst

 This book is not only for reading, but also trying to write some ATS code.
 To run ATS code on your computer, you need ATS lanugage compiler.

-In his chapter, let's install the ATS lanugage compiler named ATS/Postiats (ATS2).
+In this chapter, let's install the ATS lanugage compiler named ATS/Postiats (ATS2).

 Please download source codes of the ATS compiler, before read following sub chapters.